MechanisM/django-hero/README.md

 *   attribute:: secret

-    Secret achievement flag.Secret achievements should not be revealed untill a user unlocked it.
+    Secret achievement flag.
+Secret achievements should not be revealed untill a user unlocked it.

 *   attribute:: hidden